Haketia: Modern use

-Haketia, unlike other varieties of Judaeo-Spanish, did not develop a literary tradition, so the language remained as a colloquial form of communication and was not used as a vehicle for formal education since in Spanish Morocco, Spanish was used, along with French, at the Alliance Israélite Universelle schools.
-Due to the influence of the Spanish and French conquests and the large number of Jews from northern Morocco who emigrated to Venezuela, Spain and later Argentina, the language was levelled with modern Spanish, which has contributed greatly to its diminution.
-Nevertheless, there has been a slow renaissance of the language, helped by musicians such as Vanessa Paloma with a variety of performances and the recordings of her sound archive KHOYA as well as others such as Doris Benmaman, Mor Karbasi and Kol Oud Tof Trio, among others.
+Haketia, unlike other varieties of Judaeo-Spanish, did not develop a literary tradition, so the language remained as a colloquial form of communication and was not used as a vehicle for formal education, since in Spanish Morocco, Spanish was used, along with French at the Alliance Israélite Universelle schools.
+Due to the influence of spoken Spanish in northern Morocco, Haketia has been further influenced by modern Spanish, which has contributed greatly to its diminution.

+Nevertheless, there has been a slow renaissance of the language, helped by musicians such as Vanessa Paloma Elbaz with a variety of performances and the recordings of her sound archive KHOYA as well as others such as Doris Benmaman, Mor Karbasi, Kol Oud Tof Trio, and Lala Tamar, among others.
 José Benoliel and Alegría Bendayán de Bendelac have both compiled Spanish-Haketía dictionaries, published in 1977 and 1995, respectively.
 The Caracas Center of Sephardic Studies regularly publishes articles in Haketia in its magazine Maguen-Escudo.
 The language is also spoken in some communities in the Amazon areas of Brazil.

 Scholarship

 Joseph Benoliel collected oral tradition, grammar, and a lexicon.
 Alegria Bendelac conducted fieldwork.
 Nina Pinto-Abecasis collected folklore.
-Vanessa Paloma Elbaz collected many songs from the oral tradition and published extensively on the community and its music in the early twenty first century.
+Vanessa Paloma Elbaz collected many songs from the oral tradition and published extensively on the community and its music in the early twenty-first century.